rcapillon/PLoM-surrogate/README.md

 in a small data context.

-This package handles multi-dimensional data indexed by time (time series) or a pseudo-time (e.g. frequency) and parametrized by a number of deterministic control parameters.
+This package handles multi-dimensional data indexed by time (time series) or a pseudo-time (e.g. frequency) and parametrized by a number of deterministic or random control parameters.

 It is appropriate to handle small datasets, learning the manifold structure on which the dataset is concentrated and generating additional data points that lie on the learned manifold.
 It can then create a surrogate